firassBenNacib/EcoAuto_AWS_Terraform/README.md

 This is my terraform project that provisions a modular, cost-optimized, auto-scaled, and resilient AWS infrastructure.
 It is composed of multiple reusable Terraform modules for EC2 with Auto Scaling, RDS, S3 static hosting, CloudFront (frontend and backend distributions with Lambda@Edge), IAM roles, security groups, and CloudWatch automation for lifecycle and routing management using serverless Lambda functions.

-It does NOT include any application-specific code or business logic — it is designed to be plugged into a wide range of backend/frontend use cases.
+It does NOT include any application-specific code or business logic. it is designed to be plugged into a wide range of backend/frontend use cases.

 > ⚡️ **Lambda@Edge for backend origin routing**
 > This module uses a low-cost Lambda@Edge function to dynamically route CloudFront requests to running EC2 instances.
 While it's a cost-effective alternative to using an Application Load Balancer (ALB), using ALB is still the recommended option for production-grade systems requiring robust health checks and native load balancing.